Food Safety at Home, School and Work

 -

-Store raw meat in sealed containers or plastic bags on the bottom shelf to keep juices from dripping onto other foods
+Store raw meat in sealed containers or plastic bags over the original packaging on the bottom shelf to keep juices from dripping onto other foods

 -